HowieDuhzit/Hyperfy-Tools/README.md

 - Convert between Mixamo and VRM rigs
 - Export GLB files with custom properties
 - Add snap points for object placement
+- Renamer for advanced batch object renaming (New in 1.5.0)
+- Enhanced stability and performance (New in 1.4.3)
+- Improved error handling and debugging (New in 1.4.3)

 ## Installation
 1. Download the latest release